romangolev/RevitAddinTemplate.Multiversion/README.md

 %USERPROFILE%\Documents\Visual Studio 2022\Templates\ProjectTemplates
 ```

+Or simply run VSIX file attached to the release in order to install the template.
+The template will apear as an extension for Visual Studio

 ## Usage
 - Create new project in Visual Studio and select the template from the list.
 - Select the version of Revit in the list of configurations